 | Liquid Mineral Electrolyte Supplement | Produces hydrochloric acid in the stomach This product is also used in Phase 4: Rehydrate & Alkalize |

-| Organic Apple Cider Vinegar | Gently reduces your stomach’s pH Great when betaine HCl creates reflux symptoms |
+| Raw Apple Cider Vinegar | Gently reduces your stomach’s pH (more acidic) Great when betaine HCl creates reflux symptoms |

 | Digestive Bitters | Activates your bitter receptors to support bile flow and healthy digestion Great when you no longer have your gallbladder and/or have issues with fats |

-| Betaine HCl with Digestive Enzymes Caution: Don’t use if you have an ulcer (burning pain in your stomach) | Provides stomach acid (Betaine HCl) which more strongly acidifies your stomach Paired with a blend of digestive enzymes to support optimal digestion of proteins, fats, and carbohydrates |
+| Betaine HCl with Digestive Enzymes Caution: Don’t use if you have an ulcer (burning pain in your stomach) | Provides stomach acid (Betaine HCl) which more strongly acidifies your stomach Paired with a blend of digestive enzymes to support optimal digestion of proteins, fats, carbohydrates, gluten and dairy |

 Your microbiome is a community of thousands of different species of bacteria, viruses, fungi, and parasites.
 These microbes can be helpful, or harmful.

-An important way to keep your microbiome balanced is to eat a variety of fruits and vegetables.
+An important way to keep your microbiome balanced is to eat a variety of organic fruits and vegetables.

 When your microbiome is not balanced, you can supplement good bacterium (probiotics) and feed them (prebiotics), to regain balance.